Filmmaking Resources: The ULTIMATE List

 - Amazon Storywriter

-Top 5 Editing Software for Filmmaking:
+Top 5 Editing Software:

-Post-production filmmaking plays a key role in polishing your final product.
+Post-production plays a key role in polishing your final product.
 Editing is creating the narrative – you are putting together clips which will in-turn tell a story.

 Finding the best software for editors is crucial and obviously varies depending on whether you have access to a Mac, Windows PC or Android device.
 Modern day editing software is easy to use and accessible for those across the spectrum of experience.
 And particularly with YouTube tutorials out there for almost every editing trick and technique you could think of, editing is becoming an increasingly accessible filmmaking tool.